-The United States has passed anti-dumping tariffs on certain Chinese solar panels since 2012 due to alleged improper subsidies and alleged sales of product below cost.
-More recently, US solar firms (eg, Sunviva, controlled by a Hong Kong firm) have asked the International Trade Commission to increase import duties on solar fuel cells from China, making the argument that US solar manufacturing jobs will otherwise be lost.
-The argument has some support politically in the US in 2017.
+Effective in February 2018, in response to a petition from two US solar firms (Sunviva and Solarworld), the Trump administration levied a 30 per cent import tariff on crystalline-silicon photovoltaic (CSPV) cells and modules.
+Thin film solar modules are excluded from the tariff.
+The tariff decreases by 5 per cent each year and expires in 2021.
+In anticipation of the tariff, many project developers imported panels in the second half of 2017 in advance of the tariff, particularly for solar projects that are expected to be constructed in 2018.
 There have also been calls for 'buy American' rules to be implemented federally in the US or by individual states to assist US manufacturers of wind turbines and other capital-intensive renewable energy equipment.
 These rules have not yet been implemented, but also have political appeal in many jurisdictions in the US where these workers live and work.